sigasi/sigasi_insights/content/tech/generate-vhdl-documentation-sigasi.md

 ## Conclusion

 We developed an easy but powerful alternative for DoxyGen.
 It is very easy to get started with, and encourages good practices.
 So I invite you to **try this out yourself**.
 Even with a {{< starter >}} license, you can open the [Documenation Preview View](/manual/views#documentation-view).
-You can also export a pdf.
-But this pdf will have a watermark, and the diagrams will be missing.
+You can also export a PDF.
+But this PDF will have a watermark, and the diagrams will be missing.